ultrmgns/pxphomework/README.md

 Multi-agent (4) framework for running OpenAI-compatible workflow for detecting financial annomalies using Model-Client-Proxy architecture.

-## Overview

-This project implements a system of multiple AI agents which analyze merchant data using OpenAI's Assistant API.
-The framework uses a Model-Client-Proxy architecture to separate the AI models from the data processing functions.

 ## Components

 ### MCP Server (`server.py`)